Can I have another Working Holiday?

 Do I need IEC health insurance again?

-When activating the work permit, you must have a health insurance that must be valid for the entire length of your intended stay in Canada (the length of the work permit).
+Yes.
+When activating an IEC work permit, you always must have a health insurance that must be valid for the entire length of your intended stay in Canada (the length of the work permit).
 Be aware, if you are already in Canada, you need an ‘already travelling’ policy.

 Your IEC health insurance must cover: